Lepovirta/lepo/content/posts/2020-05-20-cd-for-aws-without-trusting-a-third-party-ci.md

 }
 ```

-The project uses “demo” as the project identifier, the code is pulled from the cdk-demo repository, and the ./deploy.sh command is executed every time the deployer is triggered.
+The project uses "demo" as the project identifier, the code is pulled from the cdk-demo repository, and the ./deploy.sh command is executed every time the deployer is triggered.

 The project information can be managed manually or in an automated way.
 Whatever way works the best for you.
 [The Git repo contains an example of how to manage the projects using CDK](https://github.com/jkpl/iwomp-in-aws/blob/9f41681b6f2db037b5e45f897932d6069d0e2485/infra/lib/iwomp-projects-stack.ts).